Tjin A Djie family: Rudolf J. Tjin A Djie (1880–1962)

 Rudolf J. Tjin A Djie was a prosperous merchant and industrialist.
-Hij was born in Albina and met a young black woman.
+He was born in Albina and met a young black woman.
 They had one child together, named Joseph (February 19, 1899 – 1988).

 He was an owner of gold mines near French Guiana and often went to the other side of the border for shopping purposes; there he met his wife, named Elisabeth Marie (Majotte) Tong Lee A Tai.
 She was of Vietnamese descent and was born in Paris in 1883.
 Her family was wealthy and was established within the French culture scene.
 They married on 15 September 1904."
 Elisabeth had a fascination for fashion, craftsmanship, and artistry and had much influence on the family crest.
 In Suriname she established a millinery shop, creating and selling stylish hats.

 Although Rudolf spoke Dutch and Elisabeth spoke French, they communicated with each other in the Surinamese creole language Sranan Tongo.
 In 1938 Rudolf Tjin A Djie also became the owner of the Hollandia bakery.